-Every fall, the Department of English at MSU hosts the annual MUSE Scholars Program: Mentoring Underrepresented Scholars in English.
-The 5th-Annual MUSE workshop was held October 19-22 in East Lansing, MI.
-The MUSE workshop is directed at prospective English graduate students from underrepresented groups in the academy, including first-generation students.
+Every fall, the Department of English at MSU hosts the annual MUSE Scholars Program.
+The 6th-Annual MUSE workshop will be held October 21-24 in East Lansing, MI.
+The MUSE program is intended for any prospective English graduate students interested in issues of access and equal opportunity in academia, and concerned about the challenges of first-generation students and low-income students in higher education.
 All students considering applying to graduate school in English and adjacent disciplines are welcome to apply!
 The all-expenses-paid workshop will allow students to learn more about the English Department, visit graduate classes and co-curricular activities (lectures, film screenings, Research Workshops), meet with our graduate faculty and graduate students, and receive individual feedback from the faculty on their application materials for graduate school.
 Students will also have the opportunity to present their research to faculty.
 The workshop aims to introduce prospective students to a robust culture of mentoring essential for a rewarding graduate school experience, and a thriving life in academia.

-Thanks to the generous support of the MSU Graduate School and the College of Arts and Letters, the MUSE workshops cover the travel, lodging, and incidental expenses associated up to eight prospective students
+Thanks to the generous support of the MSU Graduate School and the College of Arts and Letters, the MUSE workshops cover the travel, lodging, and incidental expenses for up to eight prospective students.

 Pictured above: 2022 MUSE Scholars Cohort, Photo credit: Stephany Bravo